tox-dev/tox/doc/config.rst

 .. confval:: commands=ARGVLIST

     The commands to be called for testing.
+Only execute if :confval:`commands_pre` succeed.

-Each line is interpreted as one command;
-    however a command can be split over multiple lines by ending the line with the ``\`` character.
+    Each line is interpreted as one command; however a command can be split over multiple lines by ending the line with the ``\`` character.

     Commands will execute one by one in sequential fashion until one of them fails (their exit code is non-zero) or all of them succeed.
 The exit code of a command may be ignored (meaning they are always considered successful) by prefixing the command with a dash (``-``) - this is similar to how ``make`` recipe lines work.
-The outcome of the environment is considered successful only if all commands succeeded (exit code ignored via the ``-`` or success exit code value of zero).
+The outcome of the environment is considered successful only if all commands (these + setup + teardown) succeeded (exit code ignored via the ``-`` or success exit code value of zero).

     :note: the virtual environment binary path (the ``bin`` folder within) is prepended to the os ``PATH``, meaning commands will first try to resolve to an executable from within the virtual environment, and only after that outside of it.
 Therefore ``python`` translates as the virtual environments ``python`` (having the same runtime version as the :confval:`basepython`), and ``pip`` translates as the virtual environments ``pip``.

+.. confval:: commands_pre=ARGVLIST

+    Commands to run before running the :confval:`commands`.
+    All evaluation and configuration logic applies from :confval:`commands`.

+.. confval:: commands_post=ARGVLIST

+    Commands to run after running the :confval:`commands`.
+Execute regardless of the outcome of both :confval:`commands` and :confval:`commands_pre`.
+    All evaluation and configuration logic applies from :confval:`commands`.

 .. confval:: install_command=ARGV